Disclaimer: This story contains mention of sexual assault and suicide that may be triggering to some.

 In this life I have been tried, I have been kicked, I have experienced so much loss, pain, struggle, and strife.
 But none of it, not one ounce of it defines me.
 Sure, it is a part of me, and at times it tries to take over me.
 But I am living proof you can be the change.
 If you love enough, if you see the value in you, or if you let someone else shine their light upon you, then you can overcome that sadness and live a better life.
 These are all my reasons why.”

 This story was submitted to Love What Matters by Shay Riordan from Collingwood, Ontario.
-You can follow her journey on Instagram here and here and her website.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: